Skip to content

 Their lives at court reflected the complex interplay of personal and political dynamics within the royal family.

-They were highly against the many mistresses of Louis XV despite the Queen being more tolerant.
+They were strongly opposed to the numerous mistresses of Louis XV, despite the Queen being more tolerant.

 It’s believed they were openly hostile towards them, the most famous being Madame de Pompadour.